Championship transfers: Confirmed ins and outs for summer window 2025

 BLACKBURN ROVERS

-The agony of finishing seventh in the 2024-25 Championship season will not be lost on Blackburn Rovers fans or indeed players, who came so close yet to so far to breaching the playoff positions last term.
+The agony of finishing seventh in the 2024-25 Championship season will not be lost on Blackburn Rovers fans or indeed players, who came so close yet to so far to breaching the playoff positions last season.

 However, the 1994-95 Premier League champions' exile from the top flight will continue for another year, during which Valerien Ismael will lead a full campaign in charge at Ewood Park for the first time.